zohaibk22/zohaibk22/README.md

 ## About Me

-I am an up and coming Full Stack / Front end Software Engineer based in NYC
+Full Stack Software Engineer based in NYC

 ## Places to Reach Me: